upsurge0/assignment-management/README.md

 ## Docker

-Assin.ly‎ is very easy to install and deploy in a Docker container.
+Assign.ly‎ is very easy to install and deploy in a Docker container.

 #### Build
 ```sh